HusseinAb22/HusseinAb22/README.md

 I'm a **CS Student, Tech Enthusiast** passionate about **Software engineering, Java, Python, web development**.
-I enjoy building projects that **That challenge my techincal skills, Can solve real world problems, can be entertaining** and continuously learning new technologies.
+I enjoy building projects that **challenges my technical skills, Can solve real world problems, can be entertaining** and continuously learning new technologies.

 ---